unsungltd/PKI101Labs/HandyCommonFunctions/readme.md

 | Crypto Strength         | KeyLength=4096, Validity=20 years                       | Long-term security with practical lifecycle management |
 | Compatibility           | Critical=False on AnyPolicy                             | Avoids client rejection due to unrecognized policies   |

----

-Let me know if you'd like this rewritten as documentation, a training slide, or even templated for comparison against a subordinate CA.